 Our knowledgeable team of ocular oncology specialists at the USC Roski Eye Institute provides expertise in the diagnosis and treatment of malignant and benign tumors of the eye and orbital region.
 The ocular oncology service offers comprehensive eye examinations that incorporate a detailed past medical history, diagnostic imaging and consultation with referring primary care physicians.
-The ocular oncology physicians at USC are highly trained subspecialists as Dr. Kim offers expertise in neuro-ophthalmology and oculoplastic surgery.
 Patients can uniquely benefit from the breadth of services offered, as ocular oncology conditions often require a multidisciplinary approach.

 Conditions We Treat

 - Eyelid Tumors